-The use of Automatic Content Recognition (ACR) technology to collect viewing behavior data is emerging and may not be successful.
+The use of Automatic Content Recognition ("ACR") technology to collect viewing behavior data is a developing industry and we may not compete in it successfully.

-The utilization of viewing behavior data collected using ACR technology through Smart TVs to inform digital advertising and content delivery is an emerging industry, and future demand and market acceptance for this type of data is uncertain.
-If the market for the use of this data does not develop or develops more slowly than we expect, or if we are unable to successfully develop and monetize our Platform+ offerings or the viewing behavior data we collect, our growth prospects may be harmed.
+The utilization of viewing behavior data collected using ACR technology through Smart TVs to inform digital advertising and content delivery is a developing industry, and the technologies relating to and uses for this type of data that may be prevalent in the future remain uncertain.
+If the market for the use of this data does not develop in the way or at the level we expect, or if we are unable to successfully develop and monetize our Platform+ offerings or the viewing behavior data we collect, our growth prospects may be harmed.